Post-Hospital Home Care Assistance

 Recovering from a hospital stay takes time—and the older the patient is, the longer it can take them to get back to normal.
 It may be a relief to go home, but there’s no nurse available to help them at the push of a button.

 During the recovery period, a relative or spouse might not be available to provide support.
 And if they are, they may not be able to offer the level of care to best help the senior.

-Without post-discharge home care, 20% of seniors end up back in hospital within 30 days
+Without post-discharge home care, 20% of seniors end up back in hospital within 30 days (NCIB)

 Yet some seniors still refuse post-hospital care, overestimating their strength and believing they’ll quickly regain independence.
 They’re actually putting themselves at risk of a “difficult, incomplete or slower-than-anticipated recovery”.

 In fact, some people have more issues following hospitalization than they did before.
 Of those seniors who end up back in the hospital, the reason is often unrelated to the issue that admitted them in the first place.
 With a potentially compromised immune system, sleep deprivation, new medications, high stress and other complex developments, life immediately after discharge should be treated differently, even if it’s temporary.
 A home care professional can recognize warning signs or symptoms of other health issues that a family member may not.